 HUD Section 8 Income Limits begin with the production of MFIs for each area.
 HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing median incomes, which means that income estimates are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-For FY 2024, the geographic definitions incorporate all metropolitan statistical area changes published by the Office of Management and Budget (OMB) through the September 14, 2018 bulletin (No. 18-04).
-HUD first implemented these changes through the calculation and publication FY 2022 FMRs, issued August 6, 2021.
-See Section III of the Federal Register notice for a discussion of changes to metropolitan area definitions.
+For FY 2025, the geographic definitions incorporate all metropolitan statistical area changes published by the Office of Management and Budget (OMB) through the July 21, 2023 bulletin (No. 23-01).
+This is the first time that HUD is implementing these changes.